Ebrahiminegin67/agentic-ai-root-cause-observability/README.md

 ## Introductio

-This thesis investigates how agent-based systems can perform root cause localization using observability data (logs, metrics, traces) following the OpenTelemetry standard.
-Using Google’s ADK and the OpenTelemetry demo application, you will design an agent that collects and reasons over telemetry data to propose likely root causes for incidents.
+This project explores how agent-based AI systems can perform automated root cause localization in distributed applications by leveraging observability data such as logs, metrics, and traces collected through the OpenTelemetry standard.
+Using Google’s Agent Development Kit (ADK) together with the OpenTelemetry demo application, the goal is to design an AI agent capable of retrieving telemetry, integrating multi-modal signals, and reasoning about system behavior to propose likely root causes for IT incidents.

-The research focus is on comparing different approaches to fusing multi-modal telemetry and exploiting service-dependency graphs, and on benchmarking an agentic approach against simpler correlation-based or rule-based baselines.
-You will run controlled fault-injection experiments, measure root cause ranking accuracy, and analyze robustness under noisy or incomplete telemetry.
+The research emphasizes several core components:

+- **Multi-modal telemetry fusion:** combining logs, metrics, and traces into a unified context to improve diagnostic accuracy.
+- **Service dependency graph analysis:** using trace relationships to understand request flows and identify where failures originate.
+- **Benchmarking and comparison:** evaluating the agentic approach against traditional correlation-based or rule-based baselines.
+- **Fault injection experiments:** deliberately introducing errors into the system to generate realistic failure scenarios and measure the agent’s root-cause ranking performance.
+- **Robustness analysis:** assessing how well the agent performs under noisy, incomplete, or partially missing telemetry—common in real-world monitoring systems.

-This document presents a framework for using agent-based AI to perform automated root cause analysis in distributed systems by leveraging observability data—logs, metrics, and traces—collected through OpenTelemetry.
-It describes how telemetry is generated, stored, and correlated using trace IDs, and how service-dependency graphs reveal request flows across services.
-The core contribution is an agent built with Google’s Agent Development Kit (ADK) that retrieves relevant telemetry, constructs contextual prompts, and uses an LLM to reason about failures and propose likely root causes.
-The document outlines the architectural components, challenges of multi-modal data fusion, handling noisy or incomplete telemetry, and ensuring secure, scalable data management.
-It also details an evaluation strategy based on fault injection and comparisons with rule-based or correlation-based baselines, demonstrating how agentic AI can enhance the speed, accuracy, and robustness of incident analysis in complex distributed environments.
+This document outlines a conceptual framework that explains how telemetry is produced, propagated, stored, and correlated using trace IDs, how dependency graphs emerge from spans, and how an agent built using Google’s ADK can construct contextual prompts for an LLM to perform incident analysis.
+It also highlights architectural considerations, the challenges of multi-modal data fusion, secure and scalable data management, and a rigorous evaluation strategy.
+Together, these components demonstrate how agentic AI can meaningfully improve the speed, accuracy, and reliability of root cause analysis in complex distributed environments.
 ## Observability with OpenTelemetry in Distributed Systems

 ### Overview